google-site-verification: google57f872096adcc1d9.html

 Healthy Fats

-Good fats are key for healthy cell membranes, including those of your immune cells.
-Think avocados, olive oil, and the Omega-3s we mentioned earlier.
-Too many "bad fats" (like trans fats in processed foods) can actually cause inflammation.
+Essential for maintaining healthy cell membranes, including those of immune cells.
+Avocados, olive oil, and Omega-3s are key.
+Avoid trans fats that can cause inflammation.

-Focus on whole, unprocessed sources for all your macronutrients.
-This ensures your body gets the right building blocks and fuel to keep your immune system strong.
+Focusing on whole, natural sources of macronutrients ensures your body receives the essential building blocks to fortify your immune system.

 Tackling Gauteng's Winter Challenges